gonzalolater/gonzalolater.github.io/README.md

 -------------------------------------------------------------------------------------------------------------

-3. Tomorrow
-Make test and work on better fuctions of bottons and interactions on IFPS and Alchemy SDK conenctions, .env .
+3. Make test and work on better fuctions of bottons and interactions on IFPS and Alchemy SDK conenctions, .env .

-Errores a solucionar y posibles soluciones:

-* GetIpfsUrlFromPinata : de donde sale ?
+Errors to fix and possible solutions:

+* GetIpfsUrlFromPinata: where does it come from?
-* updateDataFetched : NTFpage.js linea 40
+* updateDataFetched : NTFpage.js line 40
-* deploy.js : de donde sale el Process linea 25
+* deploy.js : where the Process line 25 comes from
-* testing.js importar ethers
+* testing.js import ethers
-* navbar.js : Se abre 3 veces, use effects sin array de dependecias, cambiar por un array vacio.
+* navbar.js : Opens 3 times, use effects without dependency array, change to empty array.
-* Boton connect wallets
+* Connect wallets button
 -------------------------------------------------------------------------------------------------------------

 4. Solved Problems and continiu with integrations.